Just how happy are you at your workplace?

 At the end of the day, you want to be involved in fulfilling, rewarding, and enjoyable, get recognition and promotion for your efforts, and be appreciated for the work you do.

 But at the same time, want a balanced life with time for the things you really want to do with a full and interesting social life.
 Of course, you want to have clarity about your career, job duties and you want to continue to be healthy, fit, and stress-free.

-It seems a lot to ask for – and the key for resolving these seemingly conflicting challenges is to get clear about just how much you love the work you do?
+It seems a lot to ask for – and the key to resolving these seemingly conflicting challenges is to get clear about just how much you love the work you do?

 Is what you do for work make you jump out of bed every morning?